Outer Mission, San Francisco: Attractions and characteristics

 The neighborhood is well served by public transportation and is adjacent to the I-280, one of San Francisco's two major freeways.
 The BART line through the city runs adjacent to the Outer Mission.
 As the tracks are above-ground, the trains are visible and audible throughout most of the neighborhood.
 The neighborhood is in walking distance to Balboa Park Station, which is one of the city's largest public transportation hubs, being served by BART, three Muni Metro lines (J-Church, K-Ingleside, M-Oceanview) and many bus lines (including some of the nightly Owl lines).

-The main bus line serving the Outer Mission is the 14 Mission: The bus line operates along the full length of Mission Street (from the Embarcadero to Daly City).
-In addition to the 14, during peak hours, Muni runs two variations: the 14-R (rapid, fewer stops) and the 14-X (express, takes the freeway to and from downtown).
+The main bus line serving the Outer Mission is the 14 Mission: The bus line operates along the full length of Mission Street (from Embarcadero to Daly City).
+In addition to the 14, during peak hours, Muni runs two variations: the 14R Mission Rapid (rapid, fewer stops) and the 14X Mission Express, (Express, takes the freeway to and from downtown).
 During peak hours, the 88 BART Shuttle Muni line passes through the Outer Mission and can be used to get to Balboa Park quickly and directly.
-Finally, the numerous bus lines that run along Geneva Avenue (most prominently the 8x, the 54 and the 43) are easily accessible from the neighborhood.
+Finally, the numerous bus lines that run along Geneva Avenue (most prominently the 8 Bayshore, 8BX Bayshore Express, 54 Felton and the 43 Masonic) are easily accessible from the neighborhood.

 In addition to Muni, SamTrans operates several of its lines on Mission Street which can be used to get to destinations on the Peninsula.

 While bicycling is not as widespread as in other neighborhoods (such as the Mission), it is popular with some residents.
 Well marked and wide bike lanes exist along most of Alemany Blvd.